For Caregivers: Improving Communication with Dementia Patients

 Try: "It's time for your bath.
 Let me help you get ready."

 People with dementia may not be able to separate past from present.
-If this happens, don’t insist on your version of reality.
-It may be best to change the subject or “play along” in order to avoid added stress.
-You should also refrain from using harsh words or angry gestures.
+If this happens, don't insist on your version of reality.
+It may be best to change the subject or "play along" to avoid added stress.
+Refrain from using harsh words or angry gestures.
 Your loved one may not understand you.
 But he or she can still be upset by your emotional cues.
 And if your loved one becomes very upset, stay calm.
 Try to redirect his or her attention to another activity.